reveng007/NET-Tools-For-CI-CD-pipelining/README.md

    > => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.
    - SharpDcomTrigger: Created different folder as well as different .sln file.
 (URL of modified: .zip)
    > => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.
+   - Midl2Bytes: Created different folder as well as different .sln file.
+(URL of modified: .zip)
+   > => Can build: x64, AnyCPU and x86 binaries in 4.8 and 4.7.2 NET Version.